 Questions 2 – 31: Specify the site(s) of primary tumor(s) at diagnosis

-If the location of primary tumor(s) is unknown, select No for the sites listed in questions 2-30, and report Yes for question 31.
+If the location of primary tumor(s) at diagnosis is unknown, select No for each site, and report Yes for Location of primary tumor(s) unknown.

 Question 32: Were metastases present at diagnosis?

 Metastases can develop when cancer cells break away from the main tumor and enter the bloodstream or lymphatic system.
-Indicate Yes or No if metastases were present at diagnosis.
+Indicate if metastases were present at diagnosis.

 Questions 33 – 47: Specify the site(s) of metastases